Saturday, October 31, 2020

 Most parents and elderly people react in the same way.

-Every generation believes that they know more and the new young generation should not tell them what to do - that the youth should follow the elders without questioning.
+The old generation believes that they know more, and the new young generation should not tell them what to do - that the youth should follow the elders without questioning.

-Those, who cannot accept this basic natural fact, will always have a clash with the new younger generation.
+Those who cannot accept this basic natural fact will always have a clash with the younger generation.

 Nachiketa’s father also thought that his son was too young to give him any valuable advice.